noahz123/DirSync/README.md

 ## DirSync

 A super simple directory mirroring tool.
-100% Python and Open-Source under MIT License.
+100% Python and Open-source under MIT License.
 Free for personal and commercial use.
+Utilizes Windows robocopy under the hood for maximum effeciency.